 We remain committed to supporting our current research fellows for whom research has been interrupted and delayed over the past year.
 Please do not hesitate to reach out with questions or concerns (email@example.com).
 Also, feel free to contact individual participants to see about their fellowship programs.

-THE NEW ENGLAND REGIONAL FELLOWSHIP CONSORTIUM, a collaboration of 25 major cultural agencies, will offer at least 20 awards in 2018–2019.
+THE NEW ENGLAND REGIONAL FELLOWSHIP CONSORTIUM, a collaboration of 30 major cultural agencies, offers at least least two dozen awards each application cycle (note the 2022-2023 cycle has not been announced due to the pandemic - please return to the site in November for the latest information).
 Each grant will provide a stipend of $5,000 for a minimum of eight weeks of research at participating institutions.
 Awards are open to U.S. citizens and foreign nationals who hold the necessary U.S. government documents.
 Grants are designed to encourage projects that draw on the resources of several agencies.